Prioritise tasks quickly with assessment channels

 - Reduce time spent assigning duties and updating external issue trackers

 - Create a searchable history of past requests and how they were handled

 Step 1: Create #assessment channels

-Create public channels using the #assess- prefix and designate their function.
-For example, use #assess-billing for questions about invoicing and payments.
+Create public channels using the #assessment- prefix and designate their function.
+For example, use #assessment-billing for questions about invoicing and payments.
 The prefix signals to everyone that the channel will be used to sort and prioritise incoming messages on that subject.
 Making the channel public lets your whole workspace see what issues are pending and what’s been resolved.

 Step 2: Share guidelines

 It’s important to set expectations for how the channel is meant to be used.
 Create a post that explains how you’d like members to make requests and report issues.
 Here are a few suggestions for these guidelines: